ethyca/fidesops/docs/fidesops/docs/guides/policies.md

 ]
 ```

 !!!
 The `storage_key` value must identify an existing StorageConfig object.
-Again, see  [How-To: Configure Storage](storage.md) for instructions on creating a StorageConfig.
+See  [How-To: Configure Storage](storage.md) for instructions on creating a StorageConfig.

 The operation returns a `rule_key`, which we use to add a Target: